 Purpose answers, “Why does your brand exist?”
 It is the underlying personal motivation for why you do what you do.
 It gives your brand a soul.
 Moreover, it should sit very high on your plan.
 You can’t make up a purpose.

-If you were a product-driven razor brand for 50 years, it takes another 50 years to transition to a true purpose-driven brand.
+If you were a product-driven razor for 50 years like Gillette, it takes another 50 years to transition to a true purpose-driven brand.
 Your first audience of your purpose should be your employees, not consumers.

 Purpose impacts the values and beliefs of your brand, which then impacts the expected behaviours of all those who work behind the scenes of the brand.
 Can you see now, how it takes time for it to sink in.
 One ad, just won’t cut it.